-Chapter 30:
+Chapter 33:

 The Ruby Oracle

-My mind raced, trying to remember everything else that had been happening around me while girls were charming my protective pants off.
-There were at least two other people in the café.
-One had left right before me.
-And, the more I thought about it, I faintly recalled him wearing a red wristband.
+I remembered that there were at least two other people in the café when we began drinking.
+One had left moments before me, after the sexy temptation and my outburst.
+And then, the more I thought about it, I faintly recalled him wearing a red wristband.

 No, keep it together.

 Touching my hands to her hips, I leaned in to make it seem like I had kissed her.
-A gentle flow of energy transferred from my palm into her side, quickly detoxing her with a spell I had recently learned.
+A gentle flow of energy transferred from my palm into her side, quickly detoxing her.
+Aesandoral’s eyes opened wide with a sudden sobriety as she gasped, taking in a deep breath of air.

-Whoo-hoo, get some.”
-One of the upperclassmen hollered as others joined in with a whistle here and half-assed cheer there.
+“Whoo-hoo, get some.”
+One of the upperclassmen hollered loudly as others joined in with a whistle here and half-assed cheer there.

 “Yeah, only fair.”
 Another snarled with a threatening glare.
 “Give your teeny boyfriend his goodbye kisses, ladies.
 We’re gonna spank him so hard he’ll run home to his mommy.”

 “Then we’ll take turns spanking you three.”
-A familiar voice spoke up with one of those sinister lip licks that you only see creepers pull in anime.
+A familiar voice spoke up with one of those sinister lip licks that you only see creepers pull in cringy anime.

 “You’re a fuggin’ creep, Calix!”
 Rionriv drunkenly yelled as she pointed threateningly at the gargoyle.
 “Get out of here, you limp twig bish!”

 Her gaze flared, though not with the burning ferocity I anticipated.
 Instead, it was surprise and timidness as her body momentarily weakened in my grasp.
-But that was gone quickly as her look once again hardened the moment the detoxifying magic flushed her system.
+But that was gone quickly as her look hardened once again the moment the detoxifying magic flushed her system.

 Ah, there’s the anger again.